30 Jamaati, including Allahabad varsity prof, 16 foreigners arrested: SP

 Shrivastava said other arrested included nine Thailand nationals, one each from Kerala and West Bengal besides eleven others associated with Abdullah mosque and Hera mosques at Kareli in the city.
 While the professor has been remanded to judicial custody after the arrest, others have been kept in isolation, the SP said, adding those arrested have been booked on charges of violating the Foreigners Act and colluding with each other for providing shelter to foreigners and shielding information about them from the police.

+All arrested persons were lodged in a women barrack of the Naini Central Jail in Allahabad, declared a by the district magistrate a temporary jail for lodging the Jamaatis, their foreign associates and others.
+“All arrested persons have been given a separate birth in the jail in keeping with the requirement of social distancing amid the COVID19 outbreak,” Naini Central Jail’s Deputy Inspector General B R Verma told PTI.

-The SP said during the investigation, it transpired that Prof Shahid had attended the Tablighi Jamaat met at Nizamuddin in New Delhi last month along with many of these foreigners and had shielded this information from the police, besides arranging for the foreigners’ stay in local mosques.
-Shrivastava said it also transpired that all 16 foreigners had come to India on tourist visa visa but had been indulging here in propagating their religion Islam.
+SP Srivastava earlier said during the investigation, it transpired that Prof Shahid had attended the Tablighi Jamaat met at Nizamuddin in New Delhi last month along with many of these foreigners and had shielded this information from the police, besides arranging for the foreigners’ stay in local mosques Shrivastava said it also transpired that all 16 foreigners had come to India on tourist visa visa but had been indulging here in propagating their religion Islam..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)